katyaslepoy/MapMG/README.md

 ## plaintext-files
-contains a program README, a database spec, and a user entry spec.
-It also contains a JPG image of the resultant SQLite database after running my dwarvy test cases.
+contains a program README, a database spec, and a user entry spec
 ## src
 contains two python files: a flask app populated with test cases and a SQL-ator which scrapes the flask site into a sql database.
-Description on how to run them is in the README.
-This directory also contains the actual SQLite database created from running my test cases.
+Description on how to run them is in the README

 ## sphinx
 contains the Sphinx documentation and html files.
 Main.html will open the index page of the site.